spexii/eventshuffle/README.md

 Now the application is running and API can be found at http://127.0.0.1:8000/api/v1/

-**What did the commands do?** The docker container is started up with docker-compose, and that container has everything the project needs.
+**What did the commands do?** The docker container is started up with docker-compose.
+If the image doesn't exist on your computer, it is downloaded from Docker Hub before starting up the project.
+The container has everything the project needs.
 Migrations have been already run and the project is ready to use by just starting it up.